Alex-Gamper/Ada-WinRT-Runtime/README.md

 ### Build instructions

-From a command prompt that has your gcc/gnat x64 distribution/build environments bin directory in its path, simply run the following command.
-This will do a gprbuild & gprinstall of the WinRT-Runtime.gpr
+From a command prompt that has your gcc/gnat x64 distribution/build environments bin directory in its path, simply run the following commands.

-* .\Build.cmd
+* .\gprbuild -p -P Winrt_runtime.gpr
+* .\gprinstall -f -p -P Winrt_runtime.gpr

 ### Notes